5l1v3r1/ssp-backend/README.md

 # Add a cluster policy for the portal:
 oc create -f clusterPolicy-selfservice.yml

-# Add policy to service account
+# Add policy to the service account
 oc adm policy add-cluster-role-to-user ose:selfservice system:serviceaccount:ose-selfservice-backend:ose-selfservice

 # Use the token of the service account in the container